lf-lang/embedded-lab/docs/src/GettingStarted.md

 ## Configure Nix

-To create a reproducible unix shell environment that installs all required dependency applications, we use the [nix](https://nixos.org) package manager.
-Install [nix](https://nixos.org/download.html) first for your preferred platform.
-There is support for Windows (via WSL), MacOS, and Linux.
-If possible, use a **multi-user** install, which will require sudo permissions.
+To create a reproducible unix shell environment that installs all required dependency applications, we use the [nix](https://nixos.org) package manager, which has support for Linux, macOS, and Windows (via WSL).
+See [prerequisites](Prerequisites.html) for installation instructions.
+If you prefer to manage dependencies yourself and not rely on `nix`, follow the [instructions for a non-`nix` setup](Non-Nix.html).

 After installation, run the following in the shell to enable the experimental nix flakes feature, which helps to create more consistent builds: